Wayside: A Serial Novel - Episode 4

 “They’ve already heard from me.”
 Josina squeezed his hand.
 “But thank you.
 You’re the one they really want to hear from, so go say a few words.
 Ready or not, it’s time!”

 “Thank you, thank you everyone.”
 Ben waited for the noise to die down.
 He gripped the microphone nervously with both hands, shifting his weight back and forth ever so slightly on his feet.
 Big crowds made him anxious; speaking to them, even more so.
-Over the past year he’d worked hard on building his confidence for the task, knowing it would be expected of him on a regular basis.
-“I’m so proud to be standing before you this evening in this community.
-Just a few years ago, when the rest of the world decided to live with the unmitigated spread of a deadly and disabling virus, we were told that some would fall by the wayside.”
+Over the past year he’d worked hard on building his confidence for public speaking, knowing it would be expected of him on a regular basis.

 A hush fell over the crowd.

 “But we did the unexpected.
-We rose from the wayside.”
+We rose from the wayside!”
 Thunderous applause and cheering resumed.
 “My neighbors, my friends, my family… we came together and lifted each other up from some of the darkest moments of our lives.
 We found a new home.
 We built a new community.
 We started a new way of life.
 And now we get to tell our story to the world!”

 More applause.
 Ben’s eyes fell on Josina, who was frantically gesturing for him to wrap up.

-A new series of photos and videos followed.
-Crowds of excited people lined up at a ticket window.
-Children on a carousel.
-A family eating a funnel cake and cotton candy.
+In the new series of photos and videos followed, crowds of excited people lined up at a ticket window.
+Next came footage of children on a carousel.
+Then a family eating a funnel cake and cotton candy.
 A roller coaster zooming past the camera, filled with screaming riders waving their hands in the air.
-Cheery instrumental pop music started with the montage.
+Cheery instrumental pop music played in the background.
+The volume dropped as host Aileen Chatleigh’s voiceover began.

 Suddenly, the montage shifted from joyful amusement park scenes to footage of ambulances racing through the park, sirens wailing.
 Crowds of bystanders weeping and clinging to each other as they stared in the same direction at some unseen horror off-camera.
 Footage of mourners at a funeral followed.

 “Then tragedy struck.
-In 2022, the support beam of a thrill ride broke, causing the passenger cars to run off the rails, killing 8 of the passengers and leaving the remaining riders critically injured.
-Weeks later, two small children who did not meet the height requirements for the log flume attraction were thrown from the ride and drowned in the water.
+In 2022, the support beam of a thrill ride broke, causing the passenger cars to run off the rails, killing 8 people and leaving the remaining riders critically injured.
+Weeks later, two small children who did not meet the height and weight requirements for the log flume attraction were thrown from the ride and drowned in the water.
 The park closed early for the season, with management attributing structural issues with the rides and staff neglect of safety protocols to the enduring effects of Covid lockdowns from 2020.
 The following spring, the park reopened to the public, with management voicing a renewed commitment to safety.
 Sadly, it was short-lived.

-Then the black screen dissolved away, revealing the iconic journalist Aileen Chatleigh seated stiffly in an armchair.
-She wore a bright red dress suit, perfectly coiffed silver hair, tasteful gold stud earrings.
-Dark eyebrows arched over her piercing blue eyes.
-She faced the camera with a dire look.
 “Later that year, the park was purchased by an unlikely buyer, for a surprising purpose.
 Join me this evening as I sit down for an intimate conversation with the new owner of the property where YOLO once stood.”
 She turned her head slightly to face her guest.
 The camera zoomed out, bringing both of them into the frame.

 As Ben came into view, applause and cheering erupted from the audience at Bonfire Pavilion.